antmicro/topwrap/docs/source/user_repositories.md

-# User repositories
+# Packaging multiple files

-Repositories allow for easy loading packages with IP-cores.
+Repositories allow for easy packaging and loading multiple IP-cores and custom interfaces.

-You can add repositories to be loaded each time topwrap is ran by specifying them in configuration file.

-It has to be located in one of the following locations:
+You can specify repositories to be loaded each time topwrap is ran by listing them in a configuration file that should be located in one of the following locations:
 ```
 topwrap.yaml
 ~/.config/topwrap/topwrap.yaml